-One of the most effective ways to progress your program quickly is to introduce genetic material from dogs that are proven to enhance or dilute trends in a line.
+One of the most effective ways to progress your program quickly is to introduce genetic material from dogs that are proven to enhance or dilute trends in a breeding program.

 Depending on your country and its import restrictions, options that may be available are – the import of adult breeding animals, the lease of broods, puppy purchase, stud dog lease or frozen semen acquisition.

-In order to present options in these areas, Career Dog needs to discuss with you;
+In order to present options in these areas, Career Dogs Australia needs to discuss with you;

 With this information at hand, we can present you with all options.
 We aim to ensure you maintain genetic diversity, and continue to develop your working dog ‘type’ and success rate.